 - COM Surrogate keeps crashing, opening – In some cases COM Surrogate process can keep crashing or opening on its own.
 This can be an annoying problem since it will interfere with your work.

-If you’re still having problems with COM Surrogate due to your antivirus, we strongly suggest trying Bitdefender or BullGuard antivirus.
-These are the best antivirus tools on the market, and they will provide you with full system protection.
+If you’re still having problems with COM Surrogate due to your antivirus, we strongly suggest switching to different antivirus software.

 - Press Ctrl + Shift + Esc to start Task Manager.

-- If you can’t find COM Surrogate process, go to Details tab and search for dllhost.exe.
+- If you can’t find the COM Surrogate process, go to the Details tab and search for dllhost.exe.

 After ending this process, check if the problem is resolved.

-Solution 4 – Disable thumbnails and use Process Monitor to find problematic file
+4) Disable thumbnails and use Process Monitor to find the problematic file

 - In the Search bar type File Explorer Options, and choose File Explorer Options from the list.